BioLantanidos goal is to become a leading rare earth elements producer in the world.

-Minera BioLantanidos (MBL) has recently completed a comprehensive Feasibility Study (FS) on El Cabrito, a Rare Earth Elements (REE) project located in the southern Coastal Mountain Range of Chile, which would be the first project to be developed by MBL among others in the pipeline.
+The Company is completing by 2Q 2019 a comprehensive Feasibility Study (FS) on BioLantanidos, a Rare Earth Elements (REE) project located in the southern Coastal Mountain Range of Chile, which would be the first project to be developed by the group among others in the pipeline.

-El Cabrito is a Rare Earth project that would position MBL as one of the lowest opex and capex REE operations in the world.
+BioLantanidos is a Chilean Rare Earth project with one of the lowest opex and capex REE operations in the world.
 The Project would be sustainable and allow traceability of its product: a Rare Earth Oxides (REO) Concentrate of high purity (> 92%) suitable for downstream separation.

-The Project mineralization, Ion-Adsorption Clays rich in Heavy Rare Earth Elements (HREE), is one of the main competitive advantages of El Cabrito.
+The Project mineralization, Ion-Adsorption Clays rich in Heavy Rare Earth Elements (HREE), is one of its main competitive advantages.
 The ore can be easily extracted and is significantly concentrated, which lowers the Production Costs and makes an efficient use of the resources and supplies.

-One of the key values of the Project is its proprietary extraction process called Close Continuous Leaching Process (CCLP), an environmentally friendly method that optimizes the extraction of Rare Earth through the recirculation of water and reagents, obtaining REO Concentrate with purity higher than 92%.
+One of the key values of the Project is its proprietary extraction method called Close Continuous Leaching Process (CCLP), an environmentally friendly operation that optimizes the extraction of Rare Earth through the recirculation of water and reagents, obtaining REO Concentrate with purity higher than 92%.

 Considering the above, in 2012 the focus of the exploration program shifted to an Ion Adsorption Clay model such as the deposits existing in Southern China.
 This marks the beginning of the study and geological mapping of the Coastal Batholith of southern Chile, in the Bío Bío Region, with main focus on two types of target: migmatites -Santa Juana- and pegmatites –Florida-, leading to the discovery of the peraluminous granite of Penco.
 The High Rare Earth anomalies detected in Penco granites were found in outcrops of slopes by new roads, with little development of soil or plants.